jinzhenfan/jekyll-now/_posts/2016-10-20-Analysis of Differentially Expression Genes in Adrenal and Brain Tissues.md

 ---
 layout: post
-title: Analysis of Differentially Expression Genes in Adrenal and Brain Tissues
+title: Differential Gene Expression Analysis of Adrenal and Brain Tissues
 category: analysis
 ---

+Differential Gene Expression, also known as DEG (Differentially expressed genes), is becoming a hot topic in fundenmental science research now, with the advancement of Next Generation Sequencing and single-cell isolation technology.
 In this blog, I will talk about the following topics:

 * What is DEG and why it is so popular
 * What is the differences between Cuffdiff, EdgeR, and DESeq2